Use AssistiveTouch on iPhone 6

 Hello.
 You are watching VisiHow, and in this video, I'll show you how to add an AssistiveTouch button to your iPhone 6.

-- 24Thank you for watching VisiHow.If you have any additional questions on newer iPhone 6 functions, please leave them in the section below.Advertisement
+- 24If you have any additional questions on newer iPhone 6 functions, please leave them in the section below.Thank you for watching VisiHow.Advertisement

 Video: Use AssistiveTouch on iPhone 6

 Referencing this Article

 If you need to reference this article in your work, you can copy-paste the following depending on your required format:

 Use AssistiveTouch on iPhone 6.
 (2016).
 In VisiHow.
 Retrieved Apr 29, 2017, from http://visihow.com/Use_AssistiveTouch_on_iPhone_6

 MLA (Modern Language Association) "Use AssistiveTouch on iPhone 6."
 VisiHow, visihow.com/Use_AssistiveTouch_on_iPhone_6 Accessed 29 Apr 2017.